65536william/docspring-documentation/docs/guides/template-editor/field-data-types.md

 # Field Data Types

-"Data Types" are the type of data that you send in your API request.
+"Data Types" are the type of data for each field.

 ## String

 ### Field Options

-If you add some Field Options, then the value must be one of those options.
+If you add Field Options, then the value of the submitted data must be one of those options.
 A select list will be displayed on online forms.

 ![Field Options](./field-options.png)

 ### Conditions

 When a _String_ field is displayed as a _Check_ or _Shape_, you can define a Condition.
-The field will only be displayed when the value matches the condition.
-The condition predicate can be one of: _Equals_, _Contains_, _Starts With_, _Ends With_, or _Regex_.
+The field will only be inserted into the PDF when the value matches the condition.
+The condition predicate can be: _Equals_, _Contains_, _Starts With_, _Ends With_, or _Regex_.

 ![Conditions](./conditions.png)